aprilandjan/leaflet.measure/readme.md

 ## Options

-The available options are listed below:
+The available options are listed below:

 | option | default | description |
 | ------| ------ | ------ |